 This library allows independent access to the pins of mulit-bit ports by multiplexing the port output or input in software.
-This means that there are some performance implications to using the ports.
+This means that there are some performance implications, namely:

-- The internal buffering, serializing and de-serializing features of the port are not available. - The software locking and multiplexing between individual bits of the port limits performance in line with the performance of the speed of the logical core that is driving the port.
+- The internal buffering, serializing and de-serializing features of the xCORE port are not available. - The software locking and multiplexing between individual bits of the port limits performance.
 As such, toggling pins at speed above 1Mhz, for example, is not achievable (on a 62.5Mhz logical core).
-Lower speeds will depend on the other calculation on the core and the use of other pins of the port.
+The limit may be lower depending on the other code is running on the core and how the other pins of the port are being driven.

-As such, sharing multi-bit ports is most suitable for slow I/O such as LEDs, buttons, reset lines etc.
+As such, sharing multi-bit ports is most suitable for slow I/O such as LEDs, buttons and reset lines.